Cheerazar/othello/README.md

 Things that are next on my list to do are:

-1. Add the flip mechanic in when placing a piece
 1. Only allow valid moves to be played
 1. Add additional styling to create a better user experience
 1. Add tests for components